AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 }
 ```

-When you run truffle compile, Truffle will run the configured command and look for contract artifacts specified by targets.
+When you run platon truffle compile, platon truffle will run the configured command and look for contract artifacts specified by targets.

 This new configuration supports a couple of main use cases:

-+ Your compilation command outputs Truffle JSON artifacts directly.
++ Your compilation command outputs platon truffle JSON artifacts directly.
 If your compilation command generates artifacts directly, or generates output that contains all the information for an artifact, configure a target as follows:

 ```javascript
 module.exports = {